nurilee37/udacityms-3rdproject/README.md

 ### Results

-The AutoML best model algorithm is VotingEnsemble which shows 0.97755 score among other alogorithms.
+The AutoML best model algorithm is VotingEnsemble which shows about 0.9766 score among other alogorithms.

 ![](img/Step2_AutoML_BestModel_Algorithms.png)